-During pregnancy, hormonal changes cause a hypertrophy or swelling of the labia majora (vulva) and labia minora.
-The repeated swelling and stretching of these structures with multiple pregnancies may cause a significant permanent enlargement of the labia minora.
+During pregnancy, hormonal changes cause hypertrophy or swelling of the labia majora (vulva) and labia minora.
+The repeated swelling and stretching of these structures with multiple pregnancies may cause significant permanent enlargement of the labia minora.
 The large hanging labia may pose both a visual annoyance to a woman as well as a functional nuisance.
 Such symptoms might include a dislike of the size and appearance of one’s labia, asymmetry of the labia, awkwardness during sexual intercourse, trouble urinating (having to separate labia during urination), recurrent yeast infections in the skin folds from moisture retention, and pain during intercourse or exercise.

 Other changes following childbirth include a loosening of the vaginal canal caused by the stretching of the muscles and lining of the vagina and loosening of the muscles of the pelvis.
 These structures are most affected during the actual birth process, and never fully recover to their native state.
 This loosening may lead to a lesser degree of sexual pleasure or satisfaction for both the woman and her partner.

-During your consultation your surgeon will advise you on which type of Vaginal Rejuvenation is most appropriate for you.
+During your consultation, your surgeon will advise you on which type of Vaginal Rejuvenation is most appropriate for you.
 The three most popular types of Genital Rejuvenation are Labiaplasty, Vaginoplasty and Mons Pubis Reduction.

-Vaginoplasty is a surgical procedure which tightens the vagina.
+Vaginoplasty is a surgical procedure that tightens the vagina.
 This procedure can be performed under a general or local anesthetic.
 Redundant vaginal tissue is removed, the muscles of the vaginal canal are tightened, and the vagina is made smaller (narrower).
 The procedure takes approximately one hour to perform.
 The recovery is quick and easy.
 Mild soreness is experienced.
 Sexual relations may be resumed in about 4 weeks.

-Mons Pubis Reduction is a surgical procedure which removes the redundant fatty and connective tissues from the mons pubis.
+Mons Pubis Reduction is a surgical procedure that removes the redundant fatty and connective tissues from the mons pubis.
 This can be accomplished through liposuction or direct excision.
 The procedure may be done under local or general anesthesia depending on the patient’s personal preference and circumstances.
 The procedure lasts about an hour.
 Recovery is associated with some swelling of the genitals and some mild to moderate discomfort.
 Sexual relations may be resumed in 1 to 2 weeks.

 Reducing the length and protrusion of the clitoral hood and clitoris is a surgical procedure that reduces the size of the clitoris.
-Some women are very self conscious about the projection of the clitoris because they feel like they have a small penis.

 Nevertheless, as with any surgery, there are risks associated with the procedure or anesthesia.
 While uncommon, bleeding, infection, delayed wound healing and an unsatisfactory result may occur.
 Swelling, bruising and mild to moderate discomfort is commonly expected.
 You can reduce your risks by closely following your physician’s advice both before and after surgery.

 It is very important to follow up with your surgeon to make sure your recovery is going smoothly.
-Usually patients go back to daily routines in about one to two days.
+Usually, patients go back to daily routines in about one to two days.
 Soreness will be present for 2 to 4 weeks.
 Depending on the procedure and how well you recover, you may resume sexual intercourse, tampons and douching about 2 to 6 weeks after the procedure.
 Your surgeon will give you detailed instructions for resuming your normal activities.